Marlrus/luca-backend-communtiy/README.md

 # Backend Repo

 To make the repo run locally, I will not store env variables in an env file.
+There will be a deprecation warning due to the latest version of MongoDB, however this message is a bug and the mongo team are working on removing it.

+## Installing and running

+### Requirements

+- Node (14.x recommended)
+- Yarn (recommended)

+Without yarn, replace commands with npm install, npm run start.

+### Installation

+`yarn install`

+### Running the server

+`yarn start`

 ## Data Models and Relationships